mynk-tmr/notes/Javascript-1.md

 __V8's JIT compiler__

-It compiles ECMAScript directly to native machine code.
 At first execution, interpreter is used.
-On further executions, V8 finds *patterns* such as frequently used functions, variables, etc. and *compiles* them to improve performance.
+On further executions, V8 compiles & optimise *frequently executed code* (Hot code) into **machine code** to improve performance.
 The compiled code is *re-optimized dynamically* at runtime, based on code’s execution profile.

 **Engine Memory**